patopitaluga/stocks-and-bond-dashboard-demo/README.md

 npm install
 ```

-Set the .env file or the required environment variables (optional).
+Set the .env file or the required environment variables.
+If the server will be running using http protocol (instead of https in local environment) it's important to set NODE_ENV=development to disable secure cookies or session might not persist.

 ## Build assets
 ```